Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-Do you own a vehicle or a piece of property?
-Did you have to take out a loan to purchase it?
-If you answered yes to both, then you should know what a lien and a lienholder are.
+Are you financing a vehicle or a piece of property?
+If you answered yes, then you should know what a lien and a lienholder are.

-The lienholder would then have a stake in a specific asset – or a lien – that would then serve as collateral and ensure that the monies owed are repaid.
-As long as a balance is still owed, the lienholder will hold on to the asset in question until the money is repaid, after which the lien would be released.
+The lienholder would have a stake in a specific asset that serves as collateral, which would ensure that the monies owed are repaid.
+As long as a balance is still owed, the lienholder will hold on to the asset in question until the money is repaid, after which the lien will be released.

 Who Are The Lienholders?